The Time Is Right for Connected Worker Platforms

 LW: That’s exactly where this whole market is going, and this is where the ecosystem play is really important.
 You have the back-end enterprise systems, ERP or EAM, which are the systems of record.
 And then you’ve got the machines or equipment that are increasingly sensor-enabled.
 It’s still in the early days of machine learning and AI, but as you start to collect more and more data about what’s happening, it increases the ability to trigger data-based activity.
 For example, as machines sense that they’re overheating or there’s a vibration, that can trigger a Parsable job and the human does an intervention.
 Then in the back-end systems, you can marry together cause and effect, and over time, you can put machine learning algorithms on that and start to predict.
 It can be as simple as starting to correlate the mean time between failures, and if you start to get that at scale, you can start to predict things.
 That’s definitely where this is going, although it may be another three to five years before that really kicks in.

 LW: The world of manufacturer systems, which has predominantly been MES [manufacturing execution systems], ERP, supply chain, that’s not going away, but what is changing is the need to be able to connect and integrate in a more agile way.
-Parsable’s connected worker platform is frequently connecting to these back-end systems.
+Connected Worker is frequently connecting to these back-end systems.
 It’s not a rip-and-replace, it’s complementary and captures this additional data that gives the overall view.
 However, I do think that over the next several years the legacy model of ERP, which is very expensive and takes a long time to implement, will go away because you have to be more agile.
 We’re in the next generation of industrial applications, because it’s close to where the work is being executed, and over time, mobile-first, open integration, faster time to value will also go into those back-end systems, but today we coexist very much with the back-end systems.